660 Fifth Avenue: In media

 The 1959 documentary film Skyscraper chronicled the construction of 666 Fifth Avenue.
 The film's director Shirley Clarke described it as a "musical comedy about the building of a skyscraper".
 Widely praised upon its release, Skyscraper was nominated for an Academy Award in 1960.

-In her widely read 1964 essay Notes on "Camp", cultural critic Susan Sontag wrote that the building illustrated the difference between kitsch and camp, saying: "Camp taste nourishes itself on the love that has gone into certain objects and personal styles.
+In her 1964 essay Notes on "Camp", cultural critic Susan Sontag wrote that the building illustrated the difference between kitsch and camp.
+She wrote: "Camp taste nourishes itself on the love that has gone into certain objects and personal styles.
 The absence of this love is the reason why such kitsch items as... the Tishman Building aren't Camp."

 The Top of the Sixes was also featured in media.
 The 1990 novel Good Omens includes a scene where Famine (Dr. Raven Sable) is having drinks at the Top of the Sixes.
 The opening lunch scene for the movie The Wolf of Wall Street was filmed there as well.